aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions-tasks/README.md

 Step Functions supports [calling third-party APIs](https://docs.aws.amazon.com/step-functions/latest/dg/connect-third-party-apis.html) with credentials managed by Amazon EventBridge [Connections](https://docs.aws.amazon.com/eventbridge/latest/APIReference/API_Connection.html).

-The following snippet creates a new API destination Connection, and uses it to make a POST request to the specified URL.
+The following snippet creates a new API destination connection, and uses it to make a POST request to the specified URL.
 The endpoint response is available at the `$.ResponseBody` path.

 ```ts
 import * as events from 'aws-cdk-lib/aws-events';